pocomane/brewed-in-the-apocalypse/bita.md

-__Change a tag__ - when the status of a character changes in a way that may affect the mechanics or the fiction in the future, and it is not already highlighted by a trait or an harm, ask to the protagonist to change a tag on the character sheet.
+__Change a tag__ - when the status of a character changes in a way that may affect the mechanics or the fiction in the future, and it is not already highlighted by a trait or an harm, you, the scenarist, ask to the protagonist to change a tag on the character sheet.
 A tag is one or few words that have effects in the fiction, and potentially in the mechanics, e.g.:

 - A status, ability, skill, vantage, disadvantage, illness, incapacity, etc, that does not follow the mechanics of the traits or the harms, but can still